-- We expect intellectual honesty at all times. - Consequences will be determined by the classroom teacher in consultation with the student's Vice Principal.
+- We expect intellectual honesty at all times. - As Artificial Intelligence continues to develop and become more widely used in everyday life, it is important that students are aware that using Al sites such as ChatGPT to generate school answers and essays is a form of plagiarism.
+Students are encouraged to appropriately site all sources and ideas and use their own thinking and words when creating assignments. - Students who are suspected of using AI for completion of their assignments will be managed through the Academic Honesty Policy. - Consequences will be determined by the classroom teacher in consultation with the student's Vice Principal.
 Consequences for plagiarism may include, but are not limited to any combination of the following: - a.
 Verbal or written reprimand - b.
 Contact of parent - c.
 Student asked to redo assignment - d.
 Record an "Incomplete" for the assignment - e.
 Assign an alternate assignment - f.
 Suspension - g.
 Report in OSR - Plagiarism may occur in a number of ways: - a.
 Copying all or part of another student's homework, assignment, essay, project, test, etc. - b.
 Having someone do all or part of your homework, assignment, essay, etc. and submitting the work as your own. - c.
 Superficial paraphrasing of someone's ideas or writing and submitting them as your own. - d.
 Using someone's ideas in your assignment, essay, etc. whether quoted directly or written in your own words, without proper acknowledgment (e.g. using internet material without acknowledging the source). - e.
-Submitting as your work an essay, project, assignment etc. obtained from an internet site or using online AI support.

-NOTE: In order to avoid distraction, all cell phones in the classroom may be collected by the classroom teacher prior to tests and exams.

-• Students found using cell phones/electronic devices will be addressed according to academic dishonesty.
+Submitting as your work (an essay, project, assignment etc.) obtained from an internet site or using online AI support. - NOTE: In order to avoid distraction, all cell phones in the classroom may be collected by the classroom teacher prior to tests and exams. - Students found using cell phones/electronic devices will be addressed according to academic dishonesty.